Sphaerulina musiva: Life cycle

-S. musiva can be transmitted in two ways.
+Sphaerulina musiva can be transmitted in two ways.
 The most common is through wind borne spores from infected leaves to new host leaves.
 The second way is through the transplanting of a cutting of an infected poplar tree.
-This is when someone takes new shoots off an existing tree and plants them somewhere else.
+This is when new shoots are taken off an existing tree and planted somewhere else.

 The leaf is the first thing infected by the windborne spores, often it is the youngest shoots, it is nearly always those on the lowest branches.
 It attacks from the bottom up of a poplar tree, because the main source of the infection (the dead leaves) are lying on the ground.
 The higher branch shoots have a longer window of resistance simply because they are so far away from the disease.
 The leaves begin to develop Pycnidium which are the fruiting bodies that spread the disease to other hosts.
 The infection begins to spread up the host to the top branches, creating leaf spots and cankers where ever it can.
 After the disease has used all the resources of the leaves, they have become black and shriveled.
 The leaves fall like normal in the fall, and overwinter on dead leaves on the ground.
 In the spring the wind picks up the Pycnidium S. musiva spores and it carries them to find a new host to start the infection all over again.
 It is worth noting that the cankers can spread the disease if they happen to break, they will release spores of their own, however, this is not the main source of infection as S. musiva cankers can live in the branch of the tree far longer than the S. musiva on leaves.

 Effects on fitness

-S. musiva affects fitness in two ways, depending on how it manifests itself, either as a leaf spot or a canker.
+Sphaerulina musiva affects fitness in two ways, depending on how it manifests itself, either as a leaf spot or a canker.
 If it can only infect the leaf, it will only affect that leaf and not the entire tree's fitness.
 This is not saying that S. musiva doesn't spread to other leaves, which it does, only that it will not kill the tree itself, just the leaves.
 The leaves become covered in spots first, then become black and shrivel up.
 The dead leaves fall off the tree and that is where S. musiva will stay throughout the winter.
 This causes defoliation of the trees, but not tree death.

 If the S. musiva infects as a canker on a poplar tree, it will likely result in branch death.
 The presence of the canker weakens the branch itself and often causes it to snap at the site of the canker, releasing the spores.
 The presence of a canker restricts access to nutrients and water and could result in tree death.